New Jersey Hospital Chain Files for Bankruptcy

 The entity faced “hurdles resulting from industry and regulatory headwinds,” which, combined with highly leveraged balance sheets, “significantly challenged” operations, and depleted liquidity.
 The “most significant headwind” was a decline in revenues from Medicare reimbursements, according to its filing.

-In May, Steward Health, the largest physician-led hospital operator in the United States, made a bankruptcy filing.
+In May, Steward Health, the largest physician-led hospital operator in the United States, submitted a bankruptcy filing.

-The decision was taken after Steward faced rising material and operational costs due to inflation, elevated costs of labor, and “insufficient reimbursements” from the Medicaid and Medicare programs.
+The decision was taken after Steward faced rising material and operational costs because of inflation, elevated costs of labor, and “insufficient reimbursements” from the Medicaid and Medicare programs, according to the filing.

-According to a January report by Gibbins Advisors, the U.S. healthcare sector saw “record” bankruptcy filings last year.
-An analysis of bankruptcies among companies with more than $10 million in liabilities found 73 bankruptcy filings from the sector in 2023.
-This was the highest number of filings in five years.
+According to a January report by Gibbins Advisors, the U.S. health care sector saw “record” bankruptcy filings last year.
+An analysis of bankruptcies among companies with more than $10 million in liabilities found 73 bankruptcy filings from the sector in 2023, the highest number of filings in five years.

 “We are seeing a lot of distress in health care as the market remains very challenging for providers, so we expect to see continued levels of health care bankruptcies in 2024 that we saw last year,” Tyler Brasher, director at Gibbins Advisors, said at the time.